ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 simultaneously ({{Section 9.1 of WEBTRANSPORT-H3}}).

-Servers that support future incompatible versions of WebTransport signal that support by changing the codepoint used for the SETTINGS_WEBTRANSPORT_MAX_SESSIONS parameter (see {{h2-settings}}).
+Servers that support future incompatible versions of WebTransport signal that support by changing the codepoint used for the SETTINGS_WT_MAX_SESSIONS parameter (see {{h2-settings}}).
 Clients can select the associated upgrade token, if applicable, to use when establishing a new session, ensuring that servers will always know the syntax in use for every incoming request.

 # Security Considerations